 - Portable Heaters: Establish that your space heater has a thermostat and a control mechanism, and it should switch off if it falls over.

 - Smoking: Smoking outside is the finest method to prevent a home fire from taking place.
 Don’t smoke indoors if someone in the residence is on oxygen because oxygen is highly combustible.
 When you smoke indoors, don’t smoke while lethargic or in bed and have ashtrays that are deep.

 - Children: Children are curious and fire is exciting for them, so teach your children that fire is not something to play with.
 Also, store lighter and matches in a secure area that is out of reach and out of sight.

 - Cooking: Stay in the kitchen at all times during the time food is in the oven or on the stove and never leave it alone.
 When you have to leave the kitchen, get somebody to keep an eye on the food until you come back.

-- Appliances and Electrical: Make sure to do a routine check on your appliances and ensure the plugs and cords are in working condition.
-Also, when switches for your lights are hot to the touch, then you need to replace them.
+- Appliances and Electrical: Perform a habitual examination on your electrical appliances and make sure the cords and plugs are in good condition.
+Also, when your light switches are hot to the touch, then you need to switch them out.

-Immediately call the professional fire damage restoration team at Paul Davis if your residence has had a fire.
-Our expert contractors can restore any fire damage and have your home back in a livable condition.
-For a franchise near your location, give us a call at 888-473-7669.
+Reach out to the expert fire damage restoration team from Paul Davis right away if your home has had a fire.
+Our expert technicians can restore any fire damage and get your home back in good condition.
+For a franchise near you, get in touch with us at 888-473-7669.